SteveDoyle2/pyNastran/README.md

 This should be hidden...

+### v1.3.4 has NOT been released (2022/5/xx)
+This is a a substantial bug fix release mainly to address dependency changes:

+Programmatics:
+ - supports Python 3.7-3.10
+ - support for nptyping 1.1.1-2.0 (removed as a required dependency)
+ - support for h5py >3.0
+ - GUI is compatible with PyQt5 and PySide2 and VTK 7-10

+There are also at least 33 bugs fixed and a few features added from the 1.4 release (e.g., pathlib support, subcase limiting in the flutter F06 parser).

+See pyNastran `v1.3.4 release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.3.4>`_ for details on the other changes.
 --->

 ### v1.3.3 has been released (2020/6/28)

 This is a bug fix only release outside of: